OpenClaw Telegram Setup: BotFather, Token, and allowFrom Config (2026)

 Note: After changing privacy settings, you need to remove and re-add the bot to existing groups for the change to take effect.

 For full group setup instructions, see 6 Telegram Groups That Finally Organized My OpenClaw Agent: Here's How.
+You can also automate your workflow with OpenClaw cron jobs to schedule daily briefings and backups.

 FAQ